Interview with Richard & Geoff - February 2021

 Later I was bought the Casio VL-1 and used to create songs using the sound on sound technique utilising two tape recorders building up layers of sounds in a very crude way!

 RS: 24th May 1979.
 Can I be any more specific?
 Tubeway Army’s first appearance on Top of the Pops performing ‘Are ‘Friends’ Electric?’
 It changed everything for me.
-It was a way to lift me, at least in my imagination, off of the limited prospects council estate I was living on and giving me something to aim for.
+It was a way to lift me, at least in my imagination, off of the limited prospects of our council estate I was living on and giving me something to aim for.

 1979 to 1981 was such a fertile time for my young musical imagination.
 I brought my first synth in 1980 and was fascinated by the sounds it could produce.
 I’ve been writing songs on and off ever since.